7 Tips to Improve Your Mental Health in 2021 and Beyond

 Don’t even worry too much about structure, spelling, grammar or even sounding eloquent.
 The goal here is to relieve as much space in your brain as possible.
 Think of your journal as a mini therapist - it exists to readily absorb every thought, feeling and idea you have so you have more mental space to handle whatever else comes your way next.

-Focus on what lies ahead for you in 2021
+Focus on what lies ahead for you

 By Aleczander Gamboa